-If you own an internet-connected device and like to surf the web, awareness of how you can protect yourself from cyber attacks should already be a paramount issue.
-However, if you have not been the victim of a hack or a phishing expedition, you may think that cybersecurity awareness is important only to the government or large businesses.
+If you own an internet-connected device and like to surf the web, awareness of how you can protect yourself from cyber-attacks should already be a paramount issue.
+However, if you have not been the victim of a hack or a phishing expedition, you may think cybersecurity awareness is important only to the government or large businesses.

 If you feel that way after the Russian cyber attack on our 2016 elections, it’s time to wake up.
 Cybersecurity involves anyone who uses a device with an internet connection.

 For skeptics and believers alike, October brings an event that provides numerous learning opportunities relating to cybersecurity, including how to protect yourself and/or your business from a cyber attack.

 National Cybersecurity Awareness Month

 October 2018 is the 15th National Cybersecurity Awareness Month (NCSAM).
 A collaborative effort between the U.S. government and industry, it is an annual promotion to teach Americans the importance of cybersecurity and to ensure that every person has the resources they need to protect themselves from cyber attacks.

 The Department of Homeland Security and the National Cyber Security Alliance manages the initiative every year.
 It is an outreach to consumers, small and medium-sized businesses, corporations, educational institutions, and individuals across the country.
 For the eighth year in a row, a major theme in the campaign is STOP, THINK, CONNECT™.
 Issues of importance in the campaign include “Keeping A Clean Machine,” “Protecting Your Personal Information,” “Connecting With Care,” “Be Web Wise,” “Be A Good Online Citizen,” “Own Your Online Presence” and “Lock Down Your Login.”

 Each week of October will highlight a specific theme:

 - October 1 – 5: Make Your Home A Haven For Online Safety